Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operational-excellence/readme.md

 It's also important to have a list of follow-up activities and know who is assigned to them to mark a failure or recovery as complete.

 Backups need to be regularly verified and tested to be useful.
 This means completing in the time allotted, not being corrupted, and the data integrity and recovery process are valid.

+## Security and Governance

+Assigning roles and responsibilities using the least privilege will ensure that more permissions are not given than needed and that the permissions are appropriate to the role assigned.
+Accounts and roles can map to a RACI.
+RBAC roles and JIT access to enforce the least privileged of roles and responsibilities